Call Goodman, Group® today at 301-984-0100 to see any of these beautiful homes, or any other home in Bethesda, MD!

 Bethesda is a phenomenal place to live and the properties the town has to offer are one of a kind.
-Take advantage of everything Bethesda has to offer and let us at Goodman, Realtors® show you the way with your future real estate endeavors.
+Take advantage of everything Bethesda has to offer and let us at Goodman, Group® show you the way with your future real estate endeavors.

 We at Goodman, Realtors® specialize in homes for sale in all Bethesda neighborhoods.
 Whether it is a house for sale off of Old Georgetown Road, or a condominium off of Wisconsin Ave, we have you covered.
 We provide top notch service and years of experience in Bethesda to our clients.

 Established in the early 1900s, Edgemoor is now a very affluent neighborhood with a wealth of amenities within reach.
 With its prime location, just west of downtown Bethesda, residents of Edgemoor take advantage of its convenient walking distance to the Bethesda Metro and Bethesda Row.
 Its location also offers a short commute to downtown DC and Northern VA.

 There is a sense of convenience and community in Edgemoor, especially amongst members of the private Edgemoor Club for both children and adults alike.
 The public schools are a vital resource, which include Bethesda Elementary, Westland Middle and Bethesda-Chevy Chase High.
 It is also home to the elite Sidwell Friends private school with such attendees as the daughters of President Obama.